Long goodbyes are never easy.

 How to Conduct an Exit Interview the Right Way

-With these tips in mind, you’ll know how to conduct an exit interview the right way.
-That can allow you to treat even the loss of an employee as a growth opportunity for your business.
+With these tips, you’ll know how to conduct an exit interview the right way.
+This will allow you to treat even the loss of an employee as a growth opportunity for your business.

 Looking for more job advice?
 Make sure to check back often.